 Sarah joined the team in March 2013 as Bookings and Community Administrator.
 She now manages the administration and workshops for the office in Walberton and thoroughly enjoys organising fundraising events on behalf of the charity.

 Alison was born different due to her mother taking a prescribed drug called Thalidomide in the early stages of pregnancy.
 As a result Alison was born with short arms and impaired hearing.
 This has not stopped Alison from achieving many goals in life.

 Ross has had Cerebral Palsy since birth; a condition affecting the ability to control muscles.
 He is unable to walk and uses a powered wheelchair to get around.
 He lives independently and employs full time support assistants to help him with his everyday needs.
 Other than that, he does what everyone else does.

 Helen was born with cerebral palsy, this means the muscles in her body do not always do what her brain tells them to.
 She uses a speech synthesiser and an electric wheelchair.
 Helen enjoys doing things that give her a purpose in life.

-Julie has Myoclonic Dystonia, a neurological movement disorder.
-A former Police Constable of the West Yorkshire Police, Julie has an Upper Second Class Honours Degree in English Language and Literature and has had some of her poetry published.
-Julie faces both physical and social challenges on a daily basis due to her Myoclonic Dystonia, but remains positive about her disability and believes that being different should not be a barrier in society.
+Julie has myoclonic dystonia, a neurological movement disorder.
+A former West Yorkshire Police Constable, Julie gained a BA Honours English Language and Literature degree and has had some of her poetry published.
+Julie faces physical and social challenges daily due to her myoclonic dystonia, and remains positive, believing that being different should not be a barrier in society.

 Dan, who has cerebral palsy, has been volunteering in the Walberton office since November 2013.
 He has carried out many duties for the team including data entry, funding research and workshop evaluation analysis as well as assisting at events.